Persecution of Christians: Umayyad Caliphate

 In Umayyad al-Andalus (the Iberian Peninsula), the Mālikī school of Islamic law was the most prevalent.
-The martyrdoms of forty-eight Christian martyrs that took place in the Emirate of Córdoba between 850 and 859 AD are recorded in the hagiographical treatise written by the Iberian Christian and Latinist scholar Eulogius of Córdoba.
+The martyrdom of forty-eight Christians who were executed in the Emirate of Córdoba between 850 and 859 AD is documented in the hagiographical treatise which was written by the Iberian Christian and the Latinist scholar Eulogius of Córdoba.
 The Martyrs of Córdoba were executed under the rule of Abd al-Rahman II and Muhammad I, and Eulogius' hagiography describes in detail the executions of the martyrs for capital violations of Islamic law, including apostasy and blasphemy.

-After the Arab conquests, a number of Christian Arab tribes suffered enslavement and forced conversion.
+After the Arab conquests, a number of Christian Arab tribes were enslaved and forcibly converted to Islam.
 In the early eighth century under the Umayyads, 63 out of a group of 70 Christian pilgrims from Iconium were captured, tortured, and executed under the orders of the Arab Governor of Ceaserea for refusing to convert to Islam (seven were forcibly converted to Islam under torture).
 Soon afterwards, sixty more Christian pilgrims from Amorium were crucified in Jerusalem.